Iraq declares Baghdad curfew as protests persist

-BAGHDAD (Reuters) - Iraq declared a curfew in Baghdad on Monday as anti-government protests in which over 200 people have been killed entered a fourth day and the coalition government’s most powerful erstwhile supporter called for early elections.
+BAGHDAD (Reuters) - Iraq declared a curfew in Baghdad on Monday as two people were killed and 112 injured in the fourth day of anti-government protests, and the coalition government’s most powerful erstwhile supporter called for early elections.

 Baghdad’s top military commander imposed the curfew from midnight (2100 GMT) until 6 a.m.
 (0300 GMT) effective “until further notice,” state television said, but protesters in the capital’s central Tahrir Square remained defiant.